cornell-ece5745/ece5745-tapeout/README.md

 Refer to [README](docs/source/quickstart.rst) for a quick start of how to use caravel_user_project

 Refer to [README](docs/source/index.rst) for this sample project documentation.

+### ECE5745 Class Tapeout

+This is the repository for the Spring 2022 tapeout for ECE5745: Complex Digital Asic Design, a class taught at Cornell University by Prof. Christopher Batten.
+Projects include:

+ - Wavelet Compression Accelerator (Arun Raman, Anya Prabowo, Tim Tran, Cecilio Camarero)
+ - GCD unit (Aidan McNay)